Golfo de Fonseca

 Golfo de Fonseca El Salvador 6

-Costs of the border crossing
+How much does the border crossing cost?

 How long does the border crossing take?